Sara Gilbert’s Life Journey

 I pursued further courses on chinese astrology, meditation and developing my channelling ability.
 As well I continued my passion to develop further with the tarot, by joining the Tarot Guild, completing their transition process to become a Professional Member, attending their workshops, and working on the committee as treasurer for two and a half years.
 My next developmental step was exploring the Kabbalah Tree of Life, with Evelynne Joffe from the Institute of Spiritual Studies, over a four year period.

-I have worked regularly at the Mind Body Spirit Festival ever since 2007, as well as other New Age Expos like Melbourne Psychic Expo and I read at corporate events for my business and for other companies, such as Mystic Party Entertainment.
+I worked regularly at the Mind Body Spirit Festival from 2007 – 2019, as well as other New Age Expos like Melbourne Psychic Expo and I read at corporate events for my business and for other companies, such as Mystic Party Entertainment.
 I love being able to read for larger numbers of people, it’s such a buzz being able to help so many people in such a short period of time, and you learn so much from broadening your experience, especially with hands!

 I began to teach tarot in 2007, the way I wish I’d been taught, integrating in knowledge from the other modalities that relate.
 I had found I had a special gift in blending aspects from all the modalities into my numerology profiles as I went along.
-I also find colour inspires me; I have quite a collection of decks, but love the Tarot of Dreams which I use in my readings and profiles.
+I also find colour inspires me; I have quite a collection of decks, but love the Tarot of Dreams and Legacy of the Divine Tarot which I use in my readings and profiles.
 Ciro Marchetti is such a talented man, I just love his work.

 In August 2008 I visited the Red Centre on a Spiritual Adventure Tour which included Rachel Pollack to provide wisdom and finally gave me the impetus to resign from my management consultancy and pursue my spiritual activities full time.
 I also began to help a close friend, “Caveman”, set up the foundation and networking business he was developing to help resolve the homeless situation, through coaching people to overcome their limiting beliefs.
 I still play a minor role for the GR8 M8s Foundation Inc through its Committee.

 I’ve been on a massive learning curve with astrology since the start of 2007, building up a library and passing my FAA exams in May 2009, just over two years of starting to study through a variety of different sources.
 I became a member of the Association of Professional Astrologers in April 2011 and began to consult professionally late in 2008.
-I have taught a 3 year Astrology course through face to face sessions, or if students prefer, by correspondence, since the beginning of 2010.
+I have taught a 3 year Astrology course through face to face sessions, or if students prefer, by correspondence, from the beginning of 2010 to 2019.
+I found more students wanted to learn the basics quickly so converted my courses into a series of shorter 10 week courses from 2020.
+Teaching by Zoom helped me survive the difficult periods under lockdown from 2020 to 2022.

 I have a special interest in the asteroids within astrology, having studied them in 2008 with Brian Clark, Tess Cullen and Roderick Kidston.
 Demetra George and Melanie Reinhart were also hugely inspirational mentors and gave me many helpful hints in developing the suite of 53 additional archetypes I work with.
 I began by working on an astrological thesis, researching the role these mystical asteroids and planets play, in charts of over 250 individuals who practice all kinds of oracular or psychic healing modalities and/or white witchcraft.
 I still have to decide on the format to write about this as it has evolved over the years since I began the research.
 I continued to increase my knowledge in psychological astrology, studying with Brian Clark and Glennys Lawton over many years at Astro*Synthesis at the Chiron Centre in Abbotsford Convent.